chef-boneyard/chef-web-docs-2016/includes_private_chef_1_4_4/includes_private_chef_1_4_4_admin_ctl_private_chef_user.rst

           Enter the new password again:  ******
           Password for adamjacobs successfully set.
    * - ``password --disable``
      - Use this command with the ``--disable`` attribute to disable a user's system recoery password.
-For example:
+For example

        .. code-block:: bash